 10.Theme-Based Bedroom Color

-- Instead of choosing a color and forcing a pre-defined atmosphere, theme-based design starts with a narrative itself.
+When you choose color based on lifestyle, and not trend, you’re less likely to tire of it.
+The room evolves with you, not apart from you.
+Instead of choosing a color and forcing a pre-defined atmosphere, theme-based design starts with a narrative itself.
 Then let the color serve the rest.
 Industrial, coastal, vintage, minimalist, each comes with its own palette.

 - When your room reflects a concept (let’s say, “old Bombay loft” or “Japanese minimalism”), color brings the emotional content with the visual content.